 When making plans for the future, it helps to know the kind of person you are—your strengths, skills and values and how these can help guide your career path.

-Developing a sense of who you are (sense of self), including your core beliefs and values, can help when considering your future goals, plans and life decisions.
+Developing a sense of who self and your core beliefs and values can help when considering your future goals, plans, and life decisions.

 Your sense of self changes over time and is influenced by a variety of things including whānau, peers, friends, education and the media.

 Thinking of yourself without any labels can help you to understand who you are.
 These labels include things like ‘uni student’, ‘brother’, ‘sister’, and ‘partner’.
 Giving thought to the following questions can help give you a deeper understanding of who you are:

 - Who am I when I take away these labels?

 - How does where I come from influence who I am today?

 - Who and what do I relate to?